vtopt/DelaunaySparse/USAGE.md

-# Usage Information for using DELAUNAYSPARSE.
+# Usage Information for DELAUNAYSPARSE.

 DELAUNAYSPARSE solves the multivariate interpolation problem: